Individual Tracks £0.75

 Opening track ‘Everything’, reunites Brassica with vocalist Stuart Warwick, (who previously made an appearance last year’s ‘Temple Fortune’ EP) to create a soaring slice of synth driven pop.
 Washes of emotive pads, insistent chords and a yearning lead line combine with Warwick’s intimate vocal performance, which restrained through much of the song, until lent a push forward by a drum break as ‘Everything’ crescendos, goes on to display its genuinely anthemic qualities.
 Competitors in music related quizzes for years to come would do well to note the presence of vocalist Bobbie Gordon on ‘Smoulders’, who as a backing singer for (both the Noisettes and) Adele serves to cement an improbable link between the million selling chanteuse and Wright or indeed the other collaborators on this record.
 The track sees Gordon’s rich diva vox squaring off with live drum fills and a throbbing bedrock of synth chords to create a slice of pulsing 80’s pop.

-The release is rounded off by reworkings of ‘Everything’ from Gavin Russom and Petrels.
-The former sees the DFA signed New Yorker Russom, discardes the scene setting pads of the original and affording greater prominence to the vocal.
+The release is rounded off by reworkings of ‘Everything’ from Gavin Russom (DFA) and Petrels.
+DFA signed New Yorker Russom, discardes the scene setting pads of the original and affording greater prominence to the vocal.
 A mellow hardware jam, Russom exacts a lolloping warm funk from his new analog, house arrangement.
-On the other side of the coin, Petrels takes ‘Everything”s latent epic tendencies and amplifies them.
+Petrels takes the latent epic tendencies of ‘Everything’ and amplifies them.
 Elegant orchestral touches and a choral treatment of the vocal serve to create something more abstract and Sigur Ros like.